 The Christian Era (CE) has been tumultuous just to the extent its constituents have refused to learn that The Great Commission is exclusively spiritual and not political.
 The Jews and the early Christians each insisted upon looking for a national deliverer.
 Even so, while the seed of the Jesusonian Gospel may lie dormant during such a prolonged eclipse, it is still the most powerful idea ever sown upon the earth.

-The Jesusonian Era refers to a future time when the orgy of darkness and death will give way to light and life, the shackles imposed by retardant forces are thrown off.
+The Jesusonian Era refers to a future time when the Luciferian orgy of darkness and death will give way to light and life, the shackles imposed by retardant forces are thrown off.
 The excesses of institutionalization and ecclesiastical authority are subordinated, and the great truth expressed through the life and teachings of Jesus is nourished within the most fertile soil we are called to know, the individual hearts of a great humanity.

-The Jesusonian Era be a time when the activities of society: social, cultural, philosophic, cosmic, and spiritual will have grown beyond the sin-stricken, evil-dominated, self-seeking, profit motivated and isolated world to embrace a life of supreme service.
+The Jesusonian Era will be a time when the activities of society: social, cultural, philosophic, cosmic, and spiritual will have grown beyond the sin-stricken, evil-dominated, self-seeking, profit motivated and isolated world to embrace a life of supreme service.

 The economic, social, and administrative status of our world will be of a highly perfected order.
 Science, art, and industry will flourish.
 Society will work smoothly towards a high material, intellectual, and cultural achievement.
 Industry will be devoted to serving the higher aims of our civilization.
 And, our economic life will become ethical.